bhijeetsend1994-lgtm/From-Dough-to-Data-Power-BI-Pizza-Sales-Analysis/README.md

 From Dough to Data: Power BI Pizza Sales Analysis

-Pizza Sales Dashboard in Power BI | Turning Orders into Insights

 Discribtion-

 This project showcases how raw transactional data from a pizza sales business can be transformed into an interactive Power BI dashboard that delivers actionable insights.